willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 - In the list of employees mode, the user sets a date filter and presses the refresh list button

+**Filtering by data**

+- In the list of employees mode, the user sets a da

 ### 1.2 Add employee

 **Mais scenario:**